valerisuleo/dashboard-stats/README.md

    - This component displays game data in a bar chart format using `recharts`.
    - The customization includes custom ticks, tooltips, and Y-axis ticks.

-Certainly!
-Here is the detailed walkthrough for the "Building the Dashboard" section:

 ## 3. Building the Dashboard

 I integrated the custom components into a `DashboardPage` to create the complete dashboard.